-In 1977, Apple coined the slogan, “Simplicity is the ultimate sophistication.”
+In 1977, Apple launched its first marketing campaign with the following phrase: “Simplicity is the ultimate sophistication.”
 Decades later, the slogan still rings true, especially for emails.
-Event invitations that are clean in design and simple in message are successful in grabbing the reader’s attention and staying memorable.
+Event invitations that are clean in design and simple in messaging are successful in grabbing the reader’s attention and staying memorable.
 The following emails do an exceptional job of maintaining simplicity in both visual and text to have maximum impact on the reader.

 Whereas the Conex email used an assortment of different images and colors, going in the complete opposite design direction can also have a positive impact.
-This invitation email for Opticon, a conference on digital experience optimization, keeps the aesthetic clear and simple with two bright blue CTA buttons sandwiching the text.
-The blue buttons and colorful Opticon logo against the all white background makes the invitation feel clean.
+This invitation email for Opticon, a conference on digital experience optimization, keeps the aesthetic clean and simple with two bright blue CTA buttons sandwiching the text.
+The blue buttons and colorful Opticon logo against the all-white background make the invitation feel clean.
 Being as succinct as possible while still conveying all necessary information is crucial for event invitation emails.

 Key Takeaway: Maintaining a simple design while still conveying all necessary information is the right balance to strike.

-2. Livefront Augmented Reality Demo: Less is More
+10. Livefront Augmented Reality Demo: Less Is More

 Key Takeaway: Withhold certain information from the reader to make them want more information, nudging them closer to the CTA button.

 Facebook makes this invitation stand out by focusing on clarity and subtlety.
-With a total of only 47 words in the entire email, the message gets straight to the point without unnecessary information.
-This email is inviting the reader to livestream the event and the CTA button is contrasted with the rest of the text with a different font and color.
-These small differences give the email a clean feel and distills the objective of the message which is to encourage readers to join the livestream.
+With only 47 words, the email gets straight to the point without unnecessary information.
+This email is inviting the reader to live stream the event and the CTA button is contrasted with the rest of the text with a different font and color.
+These small differences give the email a clean feel and distill the objective of the message which is to encourage readers to join the live stream.

 Engagement Through Video

-It is not a surprise that video is an often used medium in event invitation emails.
-According to a study done by Syndacast, simply having the word “video” in the email subject line increased click-through rates by 65%.
-Using video in event invitations are especially effective if the video lures the reader into wanting to learn more.
+It is not a surprise that video is an often-used medium in event invitation emails.
+Using video in event invitations is especially effective if the video lures the reader into wanting to learn more.
 These three emails use video in different ways to keep the reader engaged.

-1. ANA Masters of Marketing Conference: Personal Invitations from Reputable Speakers
+12. ANA Masters of Marketing Conference: Personal Invitations From Reputable Speakers

 JPMorgan carries a brand that automatically attracts attention.
 This email promoting the Masters of Marketing Conference put on by the Association of National Advertisers understands JPMordan’s brand recognition and effectively leverages it to lend credibility to the event.
-What’s more is that they feature the JPMorgan’s CMO in a video convincing the reader to register for her session.
-Having the top marketing executive personally invite the reader to attend to the event is a powerful tactic that adds on to JPMorgan’s brand recognition.
+What’s more, is that they feature JPMorgan’s CMO in a video convincing the reader to register for her session.
+Having the top marketing executive personally invite the reader to attend the event is a powerful tactic that adds to JPMorgan’s brand recognition.

 Key Takeaway: Conveying a message through video can feel much more intimate than plain text.
-Use this to your advantage by personally inviting attendees, especially if you’re able to have one of your well-known speaker to do so.
+Use this to your advantage by personally inviting attendees, especially if you’re able to have one of your well-known speakers do so.

 Visuals are meant to capture an experience.
 Including a recap video of the previous years’ events helps to put the event in context and encourage people to imagine themselves at the upcoming event.
 Amazon Web Services did exactly that by embedding a recap video of the previous year’s re:INVENT conference in their event invitation email to articulate what people would be missing out on if they chose not to attend the event.